image-source-control/image-source-control/readme.txt

 2. Two extra fields from ISC in mediathek

 == Changelog ==

+= 1.1.2.1 =

+* [fixed] wrong user level check caused shortcode to not work for normal visitors

 = 1.1.2 =
 * [fixed] wrong version number in main file so wordpress.org didn't inform about updates